intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 PCI subsystem for probing drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The PCI subsystem enumerates all PCI devices through config space.
+The PCI subsystem enumerates all PCI devices through PCI config space.
 The
 host owns the config space, which is untrusted.
-We’ll only support
+We only support
-probing through CF8 and disable MCFG config space in the ACPI filtering.
+probing through CF8 and disable MCFG config space via the ACPI table allow list.
 This implies that only the first 256 bytes are supported for now.
-We
-have an explicit PCI device ID-based allow list of allowed drivers.
-All
-these drivers will need to be hardened and fuzzed.
-This can be
-overridden by a command line option; in this case the system might be
-insecure.
+The core PCI
+subsystem code has been hardened via code audit and fuzzing described in :ref:`tdx-guest-hardening`.

 Allocating resources
 ~~~~~~~~~~~~~~~~~~~~